The Commonwealth government has today announced a ‘grant’

 The foundation of the commodification argument can be explained with reference to philosopher Immanuel Kant.
 He argues that it is immoral to treat humans as means to an end.
 Rather humans must be treated as ends in themselves.
 On this argument, payment for donation of body tissue or organs may be interpreted by some as using a human as a means to an end - thereby breaking a fundamental moral code.

-That the ‘grant’ is nominal is likely to be an important aspect of the government's decision.
+aspect of the government's decision.
 Allowing compensation is seen as an acceptable boundary to the morality of payment, avoiding the issue of financial profit from the arrangement.
 This is the basis on which altruistic surrogacy arrangements permit reimbursement of the birth mother's costs, but prohibit 'payment, reward or other material benefit or advantage'.

 There is an associated perceived risk with payment, in the capacity for exploitation of donors.
 This argument posits that if financial gain is permitted, the 'rich' will be able to buy their way to a new organ, taking advantage of the 'poor'.
 Exploitation seems less likely to occur if payment is limited to mere compensation.